RogueRope/docs/content/docs/main/precamp.md

 ---
 On Monday and Tuesday buildup will start.

 There's room for 20 people to build.

-ot just for big/strong people, everyone can help.
+Not just for big/strong people, lots of things on the todo-list, everyone can help.

 More info will follow.